EdulaneDotCo/Mastering-Express.js/README.md

    1. Install Node.js and npm.
    1. Set up a project directory and initialize npm.
    1. Install and configure Express.js and other dependencies.
-   1. **Real-Time Project:** Configure a development environment for a new Express.js project.
+   1. **Applied Project:** Configure a development environment for a new Express.js project.
 1. **Best Practices:** Use version control, manage dependencies effectively, and set up environment configurations.
 1. **Practice Exercises:** Set up and configure a development environment for Express.js.
 1. **LeetCode/HackerRank:** Environment setup challenges.